Binary Black Hole Population Properties Inferred from the First and Second Observing Runs of Advanced LIGO and Advanced Virgo: The Mass Distribution

 In Figure~\ref{fig:mrem_mzams_gaps}, we highlight the two mass gaps predicted by models of stellar evolution: the first gap between $\sim{}2$ and $\sim{}5$ M$_\odot$ and the second between $\sim{}50$ M$_\odot$ and $\sim{}150$ M$_\odot$, compared against the observed black holes.
 A set of tracks~\citep{2017MNRAS.470.4739S} relating the progenitor mass and compact object is also shown for reference purposes.
 The tracks are subject to many uncertainties in stellar and binary evolution, and only serve as representative examples.
 We discuss some of those uncertainties in the context of our results below.

 The minimum mass of a black hole and the existence of a mass gap between neutron stars and black holes (lower gray shaded area, right panel of Figure \ref{fig:mrem_mzams_gaps}) are currently debated.
 Claims~\citep{2010ApJ...725.1918O,2011ApJ...741..103F} of the existence of a mass gap between the heaviest neutron stars ($\sim{}2$ M$_\odot$) and the lightest black holes ($\sim{}5$ M$_\odot$) are based on the sample of about a dozen X-ray binaries with dynamical mass measurements.
 However, \citet{2012ApJ...757...36K} suggested that the dearth of observed black hole masses in the gap could be due to a systematic offset in mass measurements.
+Moreover, only a subset of theoretical models (e.g., the ``rapid'' model in~\cite{2012ApJ...749...91F}) reproduce this gap in stellar modelling.
 We can see in Figure~\ref{fig:mrem_mzams_gaps} that none of the observed binaries sit in this gap, but the sample is not sufficient to definitively confirm or refute the existence of this mass gap.